 There have been a number of important developments in the platelet-rich plasma world during the past several months, warranting a new post on the subject.

 — In late March, the famous patient advocate Joe Tillman published a very interesting video on his first ever PRP treatment with Dr. Jerry Cooley.
 Joe told me that he will give us an update on his results in the near future.
-Here is his first highly instructive video (I love the centrifuge part):
+Below is his first highly instructive video.
+I like the centrifuge part:

 — Dr. Jeffry Rapaport has a knack for frequently appearing in various respected US TV shows.
-The below video is from just a few days ago.
+The below video (now taken away it seems) is from just a few days ago.
 Unlike many other US physicians who just go on TV for publicity, I feel like Dr. Rapaport comes across as much more sincere.
 Moreover, he only charges $500 per PRP treatment.
 Much more ethical than physicians who often charge over $2,000 for a treatment that is far from guaranteed to work.

-— Finally, although not related to hair loss, today it was confirmed that the currently injured NBA MVP Stephen Curry got PRP treatment on his right knee in order to try to speed up recovery.
-Kobe Bryant did the same thing in the past.
+— Finally, although not related to hair loss, currently injured NBA MVP Stephen Curry got PRP treatment on his right knee in order to try to speed up recovery.
+Kobe Bryant did the same thing in the past before his achilles tendon rupture.
 As more superstar athletes get PRP treatment, it can indirectly benefit hair loss sufferers via more research money flowing into this field.